tjqadri101/SLogo/ProjectArtifactDocument.md

 ####WorkspacePanel
 This class serves as a container for some of the pieces of the GUI.
 It contains a ProgrammingPanel and an ActionDisplayPanel.
 The ProgrammingPanel and the ActionDisplayPanel contain many things for the user, such as the buttons and the visual display– it is in a sense their “workspace”.
 The ProgrammingPanel interacts through the controller with the backend to pass commands while the ActionDisplayPanel is primarily a front-end component.
 The panels were divided in this manner to keep the separate functionalities separate, to keep the code more readable.

+####SLogo
+This is where the main method of the program is kept.
+Methods exist for creating new workspaces (WorkspacePanel) as well as other key features.
+The menu bar is also created here.

 ###Backend Modules: Benson and Tara